danilfg/bank-test-platform/README.md

 ### Redis

-Redis is used for fast transient state: locks, short-lived counters, cache-like state, and session-adjacent operational data.
+Redis is used for cache-like/transient state, session-adjacent data, and coordination locks.
-In this project, it is also used for generation lock control and fast runtime coordination.

 Current metrics: